-'''

-bash$ macek '!print (S)' 'grK5' 'grK5;@transpose'
+bash\$./macek '!print (S)' 'grK5' 'grK5;@transpose'

-'''

 The option '@inputpf PF' immediately switches the input partial fields to new PF.
 That means all subsequent matrices in the subtree of the current frame are read and stored in the new partial field.
-See Section 6.8 [Diff-fields], page 33.
-No other frames than the current one and its descendants are affected.
+See Section 6.9 [Diff-fields], page 43.
+No other frames than the current one and its subframes are affected.
+The validity of a partial field change always ends at last with the end of the input string; that means it is not inherited from the first program argument to the next ones, even when they are logically subframes of the first argument.
 Do not mix different partial fields for one matrix.